 - Use the tunnel as a harden off area for your transplants.
 This is to get them used to outdoor conditions so that transplanting them to the field will cause them less stress.

 All in all, the caterpillar tunnel is a versatile structure that offers a lot of value for its purchase price, making it worth considering for your next season.
-Mitigate the risks by protecting your crops, even in the summer!
+Mitigate the risks by protecting your crops, even in the summer.
+To learn more about this subject, join our online course Season Extension Strategies!